Coffee cup spilled on a book

 Let’s always check if we have a result when working with FirstOrDefault, LastOrDefault, and SingleOrDefault.

-When any of the three above methods don’t find results, they return the default value of the collection type.
+When any of those three methods don’t find results, they return the default value of the collection type.

 For objects, the default value would be a null reference.
 And, do you know what happens when we access a property or method on a null reference?… Yes, It throws the fearsome NullReferenceException.
 Arrggg!